Skip to main content

 • Your workspace is enabled for Unity Catalog.

-• Serverless compute is enabled for notebooks, workflows, and DLT.
-See Enable serverless compute.
+• Serverless compute is enabled for your workspace.
+See Serverless compute requirements.

-• To create a connection: CREATE CONNECTION on the metastore.
+• If you plan to create a connection: You have CREATE CONNECTION privileges on the metastore.
+See Manage privileges in Unity Catalog.

-To use an existing connection: USE CONNECTION or ALL PRIVILEGES on the connection.
+• If you plan to use an existing connection: You have USE CONNECTION privileges or ALL PRIVILEGES on the connection.

-• USE SCHEMA, CREATE TABLE, and CREATE VOLUME on an existing schema or CREATE SCHEMA on the target catalog.
+• You have USE SCHEMA, CREATE TABLE, and CREATE VOLUME privileges on an existing schema or CREATE SCHEMA privileges on the target catalog.

-• Unrestricted permissions to create clusters, or a custom policy.
-A custom policy must meet the following requirements:
+• Unrestricted permissions to create clusters, or a custom policy (API only).
+A custom policy for the gateway must meet the following requirements:

 • Family: Job Compute